-Understanding the demographic, economic, and labour market characteristics of Ukrainians living in Italy
+Socio-demographic and labour characteristics of Ukrainians in Italy

 The Russian invasion of Ukraine forced a significant part of the Ukrainian population to flee their country.
 Most of the refugees sought immediate shelter in neighbouring countries, but in time many reached friends and families in other EU Member States, where communities of Ukrainian origin were already established.